To make a hit, you've got to get personal, says Pharrell Williams

 Countless videos populate sites like YouTube with people from Portugal and Macau to Abu Dhabi and Iran singing and dancing along to the song with the exuberant chorus that declares, "Clap along if you feel like a room without a roof ... clap along if you know what happiness is to you."

-After seeing how far his song traveled, the singer broke down in tears during a televised interview with Oprah Winfrey.
+After seeing how far his song travelled, the singer broke down in tears during a televised interview with Oprah Winfrey.

 "It isn't how great the execution is, it's the level of intention, it's the level of connotation that you put behind it," Pharrell said.